Start Here: Australian Ant Keeping Guides

 Google is already showing this site for several Australian species and scientific names.
 These guides are worth visiting next if you are comparing species or trying to identify what you found.

-- Green-Headed Ant Care Guide (Rhytidoponera metallica)
+- Green-Headed Ant Care Guide (Rhytidoponera metallica: colony structure, gamergates and sting-safe care)

 - Banded Sugar Ant Care Guide (Camponotus consobrinus)